objEEdump/holidayhackchallenge/README.md

 Apparently this is [SuperGnome 01].

 And, since we were able to get a password out of the database, we can log in with those credentials, `admin` and `SittingOnAShelf`.
 Now we can poke around with the live box and see if we can interact with it in any other ways and get more information.
-Since we've got the source code within the [firmware](downloads/giyh-firmware-dump.bin), it should be easy everything the web server is actually doing.
+Since we've got the source code within the [firmware](downloads/giyh-firmware-dump.bin), it should be easy to see everything the web server is actually doing.

 But, we've got to find all the other SuperGnomes.
 Well, uh, how do we do that?